by Editors -

-This amazing quote was written by St. John Chrysostom.
-Those strong warnings regarding core principles that form the foundation of socialist/communist ideologies should have been heeded by the Church and taught to the people.
+This quote was supposedly written by St. John Chrysostom.
+Those warnings regarding core principles that form the foundation of socialist/communist ideologies should have been heeded by the Church and taught to the people.

 St. John Chrysostom: